Skip to main content

 About the Campaign

 Researchers seeking to apply genome-scale modeling—such as simulating metabolic pathways or advancing metabolic engineering in biotechnology and CMM applications—will benefit from this campaign.
-These models accelerate discovery and complement EMSL's strengths in omics, high-throughput phenotyping, and autonomous systems.
-By providing cutting-edge modeling tools, EMSL will foster collaboration between experimental biologists and computational modelers, enabling transformative innovations.
-This campaign will accelerate strain optimization by delivering testable hypotheses for metabolic engineering, supporting bioeconomic and CMM goals.
-Simultaneously, EMSL will refine its modeling workflows in a community-oriented way, strengthening partnerships and enabling advancements in AI and autonomous systems biology.
+These models accelerate discovery and complement EMSL’s strengths in omics, high-throughput phenotyping, and autonomous systems.
+This campaign will accelerate strain optimization by delivering testable hypotheses for metabolic engineering, supporting biotechnology and CMM goals.
+Simultaneously, EMSL will refine its modeling workflows in a community-oriented way, strengthening partnerships and enabling advancements in artificial intelligence (AI) and autonomous systems biology.

 By making its genome-scale modeling capabilities accessible to users, EMSL aims to foster greater collaboration and innovation with the community.
 Both biologists and modelers stand to benefit from this initiative.
-For instance, biological researchers with experimental capabilities but limited modeling expertise can partner with EMSL to integrate valuable modeling solutions and accelerate biological discoveries.
-Similarly, computational modelers could leverage EMSL's unique modeling capabilities, including ML expertise, creating a mutually beneficial collaboration.
+For instance, biological researchers with experimental capabilities but limited modeling expertise can partner with EMSL to integrate valuable modeling solutions and accelerate biological discoveries, while computational modelers can leverage EMSL’s unique modeling capabilities, including ML expertise, creating a mutually beneficial collaboration.

-This campaign supports the recent presidential memo on FY 2027 national research and development priorities (PDF) and demonstrates how AI accelerates scientific discovery within Earth sciences and biotechnology.
+This campaign supports the recent presidential memorandum on fiscal year 2027 national research and development priorities and demonstrates how AI accelerates scientific discovery within Earth sciences and biotechnology.

 Campaign Timeline

-Initial meetings to present the campaign's scope and to gather feedback from community experts to guide future directions in community needs to advance microbial modeling.
+• Host a community science meeting to guide future directions in community needs to advance microbial modeling.

-Participants will have the opportunity to submit a simplified proposal to implement or improve the predictability of genome-scale models, indicating the services from EMSL that they would like to request in order to advance their research.
-As different methodologies require different kinds of data, users will indicate the data available to support the requested development.
-Proposals will be selected based on alignment with campaign objectives and methodologies.
+• Invite community science meeting attendees to submit proposals for projects that implement or improve the predictability of genome-scale models.
+As different methodologies require different kinds of data, users are required to indicate the data available to support the requested development.

 Campaign Methods

-Integrate multiple approaches to design strategies for enhancing titer, yield, and metabolic rates.
+• Integrate multiple approaches to design strategies for enhancing titer, yield, and metabolic rates.
 This includes leveraging genome-scale modeling tools such as OptKnock and thermodynamic pathway analysis.
-Certain methodologies may also require experimental omics data, such as internal/external metabolomics and proteomics.

 Solve a Big Challenge

 This campaign addresses the critical scientific challenge of optimizing metabolic pathways for biotechnology advancements and CMM applications by leveraging genome-scale modeling tools.
-By integrating EMSL's expertise in omics data, high-throughput phenotyping, and autonomous systems, the campaign fosters collaboration between experimental biologists and computational modelers to refine predictive models and generate testable hypotheses for strain optimization and metabolic engineering.
-Automated workflows and advanced AI/ML approaches will enhance the accuracy and scalability of these genome-scale models, enabling transformative innovations that accelerate discoveries, optimize cellular functions, and deliver solutions to complex biological challenges aligned with BER priorities.
+By integrating EMSL’s expertise in omics data, high-throughput phenotyping, and autonomous systems, the campaign fosters collaboration between experimental biologists and computational modelers to refine predictive models and generate testable hypotheses for strain optimization and metabolic engineering.
+Automated workflows and advanced AI/ML approaches will enhance the accuracy and scalability of these genome-scale models, enabling transformative innovations that accelerate discoveries, optimize cellular functions, and deliver solutions to complex biological challenges aligned with the Biological and Environmental Research (BER) program’s priorities.

 Expected Campaign Outcomes

-Expand metabolic insights for organisms relevant to biotechnology and CMM by leveraging genome-scale models.
-Use these models to identify relevant metabolic pathways linked to target substrates and products, assessing gene essentiality, and explore pathway interdependencies critical to cellular function and optimization.
+• Use genome-scale models to identify relevant metabolic pathways linked to target substrates and products, assessing gene essentiality, and explore pathway interdependencies critical to cellular function and optimization.

 Advance Your Research